HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 6) Downstream components (Matrix Service, Portal) start listening for secondary data_groups

 ### Unresolved Questions

+####  Aspects of the design to be resolved during RFC review
+* Is *step* the best terminology for the type of a *data group*

 #### Aspects of the design to be resolved during implementation:
 * Where does the *data group* JSON schema belong?
 It is not part of the experimental data model, so doesn't fit in the current hierarchy.

-* The bundle types for primary vs secondary *data groups* needs to be defined.
+* How is *step* defined?
+By reusing bundle type definitions or another mechanism?

 #### Aspects of the design to be resolved in the future
 * *Data group* concept relates directly to the UX discussion on *experiment data sets*.
 This RFC and that work could be unified with a direct mapping between *experiment* and *data groups*.

 ## Dependencies

-Implementation of this RFC is partly dependent on [RFC: Bundle Types](https://github.com/HumanCellAtlas/dcp-community/pull/86), but approaches that prevent blocking are possible.
+Implementation of this RFC is partly dependent on [RFC: HCA DCP Bundle Types and Definitions](https://github.com/HumanCellAtlas/dcp-community/pull/93), however, introspection of bundles could be used as a workaround.

 ### Alternatives

-- DSS collections were considered as a possible implementation, however they don't support subscriptions and are not indexed, so they are not a sufficient mechanism for implementing *data groups*.
+- DSS collections were considered as a possible implementation, however, they don't support subscriptions and are not indexed, so they are not a sufficient mechanism for implementing *data groups*.